David-Worboys/Black-DVD-Archiver/README.md

    * Video source files that are already in H264/H265 format will not be transcoded and will retain their current GOP settings
      * These files will be copied and the [Make DVD Process](#dvd-layout-window) will be much faster as a result
- * FFV1 video source fies will be copied and the [Make DVD Process](#dvd-layout-window) will be much faster as a result
+ * FFV1 video source fies will be copied, and the [Make DVD Process](#dvd-layout-window) will be much faster as a result

 #### Black DVD Archiver Language
 ![](./userguide_images/archiver_language.png)